 What is self-funding?

-People who arrange their own social care services for different reasons; some pay the full costs and others may pay a contribution.
+People arrange their own social care services for different reasons.
+Some pay the full costs and others may pay a contribution.
 If you are paying the full cost of your care, you are known as a self-funder.
 This means that either:

 - you have chosen not to approach adult social care for help